Joinville, Haute-Marne

 Joinville ([ʒwɛ̃vil]) is a commune in the Haute-Marne department in north-eastern France.

-Originally spelled Jonivilla or Junivilla in Latin, in the Middle Ages it was the site of an important lordship in the county of Champagne.
-Its medieval château-fort, which gave to members of the House of Guise their title, Prince de Joinville, was demolished during the Revolution of 1789, but the 16th-century Château du Grand Jardin built by Claude de Lorraine, duc de Guise, has been restored.
+Originally spelled Jonivilla or Junivilla in Latin, in the Middle Ages it was the site of a lordship in the county of Champagne.
+The medieval château-fort, which gave the House of Guise their title, Prince de Joinville, was demolished during the Revolution of 1789, but the 16th-century Château du Grand Jardin built by Claude de Lorraine, duc de Guise, has been restored.

 Population

 Transport

 Joinville station is served by regional trains between Saint-Dizier and Chaumont.
 Joinville Mussey Airport (ICAO code LFFJ) is a small aifield, mainly used for gliding.